Jeahy/Project_SQL_Spark/README.md

 ### Kubernetes
 I installed kind, helm, kubectl

-created a local kubernetes cluster with kind-cluster.yaml.
+In a next step I'll create a local kubernetes cluster with kind-cluster.yaml.
 It creates four nodes, one control plane, and three workers.
 Each worker node has a label helping to run tasks on a specific node.